endjin/dapr-traffic-control/README.md

 1. Open a new command-shell

-1. Change the current folder to the `src` folder of this repo.
+1. Change the current folder to the `src` folder of this repo

 1. Run the `docker-compose up -d` command to build the images (if not already built) and start the containers